 Meaning & History

-In Arthurian legend she was an Irish princess betrothed to King Mark of Cornwall.
-She became the lover of his knight Tristan, which led to their tragic deaths.
+The origins of this name are uncertain, though some Celtic roots have been suggested.
+It is possible that the name is ultimately Germanic, perhaps from a hypothetic name like Ishild, composed of the elements is "ice, iron" and hild "battle".In medieval Arthurian legend Isolde was an Irish princess betrothed to King Mark of Cornwall.
+After accidentally drinking a love potion, she became the lover of his knight Tristan, which led to their tragic deaths.
 The story was popular during the Middle Ages and the name became relatively common in England at that time.
-It was rare by the 19th century, though some interest was generated by Richard Wagner's opera 'Tristan und Isolde' (1865).
+It was rare by the 19th century, though some interest was generated by Richard Wagner's opera Tristan und Isolde (1865).

 Tristan and Isolde in a painting by Edmund Leighton (1902)

 Tristan and Isolde by John William Waterhouse (1916)

 People think this name is

 classic mature formal upper class natural wholesome refined strange complex serious nerdy